ap-atul/8-Puzzle/README.md

 It uses Manhattan distance and Priority queue to get the min distance satisfying move.

-Update: No more 8 Puzzle, upgraded to n Puzzle
+Update: No more 8 Puzzle, upgraded to n Puzzle (edit n value in main.py)

 ## Execution steps
 1. Clone the repo